samraHanif0340/samraHanif0340.github.io/_portfolio/data_pipeline.md

 Remember to use your Docker machine IP (e.g., `192.168.99.100` as shown in above code) if you are using Docker Tool (or a VM).
 Otherwise, if you are using native Docker, please replace the IP addresses with `localhost` as shown commented in the above code.

-Issue the following Docker commands:
+Issue the following Docker commands in the working directory of the Docker-compose.yml file:

-+ To run the Zookeeper and Kafka containers
++ To run Zookeeper and Kafka containers
   + `docker-compose up`
-+ To tear down all containers and stored volume at the end
++ To tear down all containers and stored volume at the end of operation
   + `docker-compose down -v`
   + `docker system prune`
   + `docker volume prune`
   + `docker network prune`

 ### GoProducerRTSP

+Secondly, the Kafka producer code, in Golang, to stream RTSP video into Kafka topic `timeseries_1` is shown below.
+[Sarama](https://github.com/Shopify/sarama) library is used as the Golang client for Kafka producer.
+A further wrapper for Golang producer (and consumer) built on top of Sarama and [wvanbergen](github.com/wvanbergen/kafka/consumergroup) libraries is provided for ease of use in my [kafkapc](github.com/adaickalavan/kafkapc) package.

 ```go
 package main